 Japanese mint is used in Asian cooking, such as Thai and Chinese dishes.

-Mint is commonly used in Middle Eastern cooking such as kebabs, sprinkled over flatbreads, even in juices and teas.
+Mint is also commonly used in cooking Middle Eastern cooking such as kebabs, sprinkled over flatbreads, even in juices and teas.

 Back home mint is delicious tossed with fresh peas and broad beans and served alongside new potatoes and a knob of butter.
 The freshly harvested leaves can be snipped into fruit salads and rice dishes or adding to a marinade for chicken or fish.
 Why not make a sweet pesto with fresh mint leaves?
 Pesto is most commonly made with basil leaves, however any herb can be used and adds a different dimension to the pesto.